 - Make twice as much as you need and freeze half of it later; this works for most soups, sauces, and casseroles.

 - Plan your meals around fresh food that you have on hand – cheese, fruits, and vegetables, or herbs, to avoid wasting money.

 - Let other family members have a say in the menu.
-There’s no point to shopping for the ingredients, making, and cleaning up a meal that only one person enjoys or is even willing to try.
+There’s no point in shopping for the ingredients, making, and cleaning up a meal that only one person enjoys or is willing to try.

 - Keep a reference list of must-haves in your household that you can quickly reference before heading to the grocery store – things like yogurt, apples, dish soap, and bread might be on your list.

-- Look for ways you can cook once and use twice – for example, preparing chicken and using it for both stir-fries tonight and tacos tomorrow.
+- Look for ways you can cook once and use twice – for example, preparing chicken and using it for both stir-fry tonight and tacos tomorrow.

 - Once you know your grocery store pretty well, divide your list by section – produce, meat, baking aisle, etc. This will make your shopping trips so much more comfortable and less frustrating.